gioblu/PJON_ASK/README.md

 This implementation works with a simple oversampling approach, for this reason works also on wires and other radio modules.
 If you need communication through wire check the PJON wire implementation [here](https://github.com/gioblu/PJON).

 ####Why not VirtualWire?
 I don't think VirtualWire is clear, efficient and understandable enough to be the standard library for wireless radio communication available to the community, because of its implementation mess and complexity.
 Moreover VirtualWire doesn't have the support for multiple devices in multimaster setup, CRC, acknowledge, collision avoidance and packet management.
-For this reason I wrote this implementation to provide to the user with the PJON standard on wireless. :)
+For this reason I wrote this implementation to provide the user with the PJON standard on wireless. :)

 ## How to start